clojure/clojure/README.txt

 You will need Apache Maven (2.0 or higher) to run the build.
 See http://maven.apache.org/

-Run the following in this directory:
+Run the following command in this directory:

     mvn package

-This will produce a target/clojure-contrib-{VERSION}.jar file that you can add to your classpath.
+This will produce the file target/clojure-contrib-${VERSION}.jar that you can add to your Java classpath.

+Additional build commands are available:

+    mvn clojure:repl
+    To start a Clojure REPL (Read-Eval-Print Loop)

+    mvn compile
+    To compile sources code without building a JAR

+    mvn test
+    To run unit tests

+    mvn assembly:assembly
+    To build ZIP/tar distributions containing source and JARs

+By default, the "package" and "assembly:assembly" targets will fail if any unit tests fail.
+To omit this testing phase from the build, add "-Dmaven.test.skip=true" to the mvn command line.

 Clojure-contrib Versions ------------------------